 Congress, in the Children's Health Act of 2000 (Public Law 106-310), established the National Child Traumatic Stress Initiative (NCTSI) to help address the growing problems arising from children and adolescents witnessing or experiencing violence and trauma.
-These grants fund a national network of child trauma centers, including community service programs to provide services to children and families who are victims or witnesses of violence and trauma. treatment development centers that collaborate with community providers closelv in the development of evidence-based practices and research on the treatment and prevention of traumarelated mental disorders, and a national coordinating and resource center to guide the network's efforts.
-The NCTSN is working to integrate trauma-informed information, resources, and treatment into all childserving systems, so that these resources become available to children, families, and providers wherever the need occurs.
+These grants fund a national network of child trauma centers, including community service programs to provide services to children and families who are victims or witnesses of violence and trauma, treatment development centers that collaborate closely with community providers development of evidence-based practices research on the treatment and prevention of traumarelated mental disorders, and a national coordinating and resource center to guide the network's efforts and manage a comprehensive data set documenting the impact of trauma and treatment on the children served.
+The NCTSN is working to integrate traumainformed information, resources, and treatment into all child-serving systems, so that these resources become available to children, families, and providers wherever the need occurs.